 In the podcast episode “How to be a Better Self Advocate in Your Healthcare,” Kathy shares her three-stage process to becoming a better self-advocate in her healthcare, so you can apply these techniques and make your next doctor's visit the best.

 If you'd like a step-by-step guide on preparing before, during, and after the appointment, our PDF guide, “Preparing for a Practitioner Visit,” can help.
-We included a symptom-tracking worksheet to record your symptoms related to vulvar lichen sclerosus, such as burning, itching, and tearing, in this guide.
+In this guide, we included a symptom-tracking worksheet to record your symptoms related to vulvar lichen sclerosus, such as burning, itching, and tearing.

-Please note this PDF includes a diagram of the vulvar area to help with symptom location labeling.
+Please note that this PDF includes a vulvar area diagram to help with symptom location labeling.
 Register below to get access to the guide.